Hillingdon Borough F.C.: Historic club

+Yiewsley joined the Great Western Combination League again when it was reestablished in the 1946–47 season and played in the league until the 1950–51 season.

 In 1945–46 Yiewsley were finally successful in completing a season in the Spartan League.
-They competed in Diversion 1 Western Section, opening the season at Aylesbury on 15 September 1945 with a 5–3 defeat.
+They competed in Diversion I Western Section, opening the season at Aylesbury on 15 September 1945 with a 5–3 defeat.
 Having finished runners-up in the 1948–49 season, in the 1949–50 season Yiewsley finished winners of the league, gaining promotion to the Spartan League Premier Division.
 They followed this by going on to win the championship play-off game against the Eastern Section winners Hertford Town 6–1.
 In the following 1950–51 season they won the Spartan Premier Division at the first attempt, clinching the title with a 2–1 win at Aylesbury, who finished the season in third place.
 In March 1951 Yiewsley were one of the 14 clubs who founded the Delphian League which was to commence from the following 1951–52 season.
 Yiewsley's first game in the new league took place on 18 August against Wembley at Vale Farm ending in a 1–0 defeat.

 In the 1954–55 season Yiewsley joined the Corinthian League, opening the season with a 1–0 win against Edgware Town on 21 August at their new ground, Leas Stadium in front of 2,600 spectators.
 Yiewsley had wanted a new ground for several years due to the limited facilities at the leased Evelyn's Stadium.
 In early 1946 a site was purchased.
 A Yiewsley F.C.
 'New Ground Fund' was established to pay for the purchasing loan with many local individuals and businesses contributing.
 A 'Sports and Fete day' took place at Evelyn's on 23 July 1946 raising £320 for the fund.
 This brought the total raised to £600 towards a target of £1000.
 However it wasn't until the 1951–52 season that work began on the site of Leas Stadium.
-It was situated west of Evelyn's along Falling Lane and was named after a house there called 'The Leas'.
+It was situated west of the Evelyn's stadium along Falling Lane and was named after a house there called 'The Leas'.
 Construction of the 10,000 capacity stadium took three years to complete at a cost of £7000.